NCAR/ncar-jobqueue/README.md

 **Note:**

-- To set a default project account that is used by `dask-jobqueue` when launching jobs, uncomment the `project` key/line in `~/.config/dask/ncar-jobqueue.yaml` and set it to an appropriate value.
+- To configure a default project account that is used by `dask-jobqueue` when submitting batch jobs, uncomment the `project` key/line in `~/.config/dask/ncar-jobqueue.yaml` and set it to an appropriate value.

 ## Usage